 3. Gloves and other protective clothing such as aprons may be required when working with certain chemicals.

 4. Every attempt should be made to keep your work area clean and organized.
 This means periodically sweeping up excessive waste and returning tools to their proper places.
 Consumption of food or drink in most studio areas should be avoided.

 5. No person shall work in the studios while under the influence of drugs or alcohol.
 Prescribed drugs that cause drowsiness, lightheadedness, or disorientation should also not be used.
 Any student using such prescribed medications should notify the faculty/staff in charge.

 6. Any time that you have a problem with any tool or machine, bring it to the attention of the faculty/staff in charge so they may assist you.
 Never attempt to repair or adjust any machines.
 If a machine or tool is accidentally damaged, bring it to the attention of the instructor.
 Please do not try to hide or cover up any damages.

 9. Always make sure that all power tools are turned off and the electrical power disconnected before leaving the machine.
 Never leave an unattended machine running, even for “one second”.
-Always unplug or disconnect from the power source all power tools before changing blades, bits or attachments.
+Always unplug or disconnect from the power source of all power tools before changing blades, bits, or attachments.